 Roll the entire cake jelly-roll fashion until it’s completely rolled.
 Unfortunately, my cake separated and split on top.
 I’ve placed it on a plate with the seam side down.
 Sprinkle the Red Velvet Cake Roll with more confectioners’ sugar.

 Red Velvet Cake roll is filled with luscious white chocolate chips and garnished with chocolate sauce, powdered sugar, and fresh raspberries.
 Every bite is mouthwatering.

-You will love this stunning dessert because it is so sweet, it tastes so rich and chocolaty, and the white chocolate cream cheese filling is absolutely incredible.
+Here’s a serving of this impressive, elegant dessert.
+You will love Paula Deen’s Red Velvet Cake Roll because it is so sweet, it tastes so rich and chocolaty, and the white chocolate cheesecake filling is absolutely incredible.

 Here’s the recipe.